 - Preheat the oven to 400 degrees F. Line a sheet tray with silicone baking mat or parchment paper.

 - Make an incision on one side of each date and insert an almond.
 Squeeze the date shut in your hand to secure.

-- Wrap each date with a bacon strip and secure with a toothpick.
+- Wrap each date with a bacon strip.

-- Place all the dates on the prepared sheet tray.
+- Place all the dates on the prepared sheet tray, seam side down.
 Roast the dates in the oven until the bacon on top is starting to crisp - 5 to 6 minutes.
 Turn the dates over and cook for an additional 5 to 6 minutes.

 This recipe was originally published in 2015.
 It was updated in 2020 to add new photographs and information.